-If you have a Wear OS by Google device, you can do daily exercise challenges.
-You can track and increase your push-ups, sit-ups or squats with the Google Fit app.
+If you have a Wear OS device, you can do daily exercise challenges.
+You can track and increase your press-ups, sit-ups or squats with the Google Fit app.

 Begin a challenge

 - If your watch’s screen is dim, tap it to wake it up.